 Ward Creek-Austin Creek

-The Windsor Creek HUC-12 subwatershed is uniquely devoid of pathogen monitoring data, but clearly an area of potential concern.
+The Windsor Creek HUC-12 subwatershed is uniquely devoid of pathogen monitoring data, but clearly an area of potential concern due to land use within the subwatershed.
 It should be a high priority for future pathogen monitoring, with a particular focus on whether or not there is a human fecal waste signature requiring specific attention.

-Chapter 6 describes the results of the source assessment conducted for this TMDL project, including an assessment of land cover types and their respective association with E. coli, enterococci, and Bacteroides bacteria.
+Chapter 6 describes the results of the TMDL Studies (source assessment) conducted for this TMDL project, including an assessment of land cover types and their respective association with E. coli, enterococci, and Bacteroides bacteria.
+The TMDL Studies also include assessment of the relationship of OWTS to potential for exceedance of criteria, as well as the relationship of recreation to the potential for exceedance of criteria.
 The Bacteroides bacteria concentration data and PhyloChip™ DNA microarray data point to both human and bovine sources of fecal waste as significant in much of the Russian River watershed.
+The HUC-12-based analyses, which compare FIB data to thresholds in the binomial tables of the Listing Policy and compare HuBac and PhyloChipTM data to thresholds indicating evidence of human fecal waste, provides a basis for establishing the APMP boundary.
+The APMP establishes implementation requirements for OWTS within the boundary (see Chapter 9, Program of Implementation).
+The TMDL Studies and other lines of evidence such as widespread Bacteroides detections, establish the weight of evidence to support a Program of Implementation that applies to the entire watershed.

 Numeric Targets